BG3-Community-Library-Team/bg3-community/Information/Textures/mskColours.md

 ## Compression

-For clothing and armour, MSK maps use the same compression settings as the base colour map: **BC1 DTX1**.
+For clothing and armour, MSK maps use the same compression settings as the base colour map: **BC1 DTX1** with mipmaps enabled.
 You can read more about compression settings [here.](https://wiki.bg3.community/Information/Textures/texture-types)